Modern Slavery Act Statement

 Assessments of potential vendors are conducted as part of our vendor onboarding process.

-- Vendors deemed highest risk are audited or reviewed on a periodic basis for Modern Slavery and SOC 2 compliance.
-We work closely with vendors to develop corrective action plans and carry out all audit findings.
+Vendors deemed highest risk are audited or reviewed on a periodic basis for Modern Slavery and SOC 2 compliance.

-- Jamf conducts Code of Conduct and HR training for all employees and certified annually.
+- Jamf conducts Code of Conduct and HR training for all employees and is certified annually.
 Those who do not comply with requirements are subject to our Disciplinary Policy.

 - We expect our vendors to communicate the principles in the Partner Code to their employees and third-party partners through training, policy and other messaging.

 5. Due Diligence:

 - Jamf’s Risk & Compliance team performs an analysis of existing high-risk vendor compliance with Jamf’s Modern Slavery Policy annually.

 - Jamf’s Risk & Compliance team completes a review of internal policies and procedures to ensure alignment with this statement annually.

 Assessment of Effectiveness